 Palm oil is a very profitable crop; it is widely used and has created many jobs which have improved the lives of poor communities as many plantation owners provide their workers with healthcare, salaries, housing, and schooling.
 Despite having some benefits, it is the leading cause of deforestation in Southeast Asia and the biggest threat to the survival of orangutans.
 To help reduce the destruction caused by palm oil plantations on the ecosystem a non-profit organization called the Roundtable on Sustainable Palm Oil (RSPO) was established in 2004.
 RSPO provides financial incentives to boost the growth of sustainable palm oil worldwide and includes members from plantation companies, manufacturers of palm oil products, retailers, banks and investors, and environmental and social NGOs.
 RSPO has created a list of environmental and social criteria that must be met by companies in order for their palm oil to be considered ‘sustainable.’
 These guidelines help to minimize the destructive nature of palm oil plantations on both the environment and local communities in the region.

 There are many branches to the RSPO non-profit; one of these involves community-based programs that provide tools and education to the local communities.
 In Indonesia, RSPO certifies small plantation owners so they have the knowledge and ability to produce more palm oil using less land.
 RSPO gives the farmers the opportunity to raise their income by offering access to training, education, and funding that allows them to provide for their families while helping to protect biodiversity in the region.
-The RSPO community-based programs benefit the local people by providing many resources to better their families and livelihoods while working to create more sustainable practices to protect the environment now and for the future.
+The RSPO community-based programs benefit the local people by providing many resources to better their families and livelihoods while working to create more sustainable practices to protect the environment now and in the future.

 Education and empowerment in the community

 Community environmental education (CEE) and community empowerment strategies are both powerful tools used in CBC efforts in Southeast Asia.
 Both strategies encourage local communities to become involved in managing their natural resources in ways that benefit them and their environment.
-Education is one of the most powerful tools in conservation as it allows people to gain awareness, skills, and knowledge, while providing opportunities to participate in decision-making.
+Education is one of the most powerful tools in conservation as it allows people to gain awareness, skills, and knowledge while providing opportunities to participate in decision-making.
 Once people understand their environment and are aware of how its problems affect them, they are more motivated to work towards finding solutions that better their community and support the wildlife they cohabitate with.

-Hutan, a french NGO based in Sabah, Malaysian Borneo is one of the successful CBC programs supporting orangutan conservation.
+Hutan, a French NGO based in Sabah, Malaysian Borneo is one of the successful CBC programs supporting orangutan conservation.
 Beginning in 1996, Dr. Marc Ancrenaz and Dr. Isabelle Lackman have spent over twenty years in Sabah trying to build the trust of the locals while working to conserve the area’s wildlife.
 They partnered with the Sabah Wildlife Department to create The Kinabatangan Orangutan Conservation Project (KOCP) and after eventually gaining the local people’s trust, they got them involved in the conservation efforts.
-Hutan-KOCP integrate scientific research, community engagement, education, and capacity building to conserve the wildlife living within and around the Kinabatangan Wildlife Sanctuary.
+Hutan-KOCP integrates scientific research, community engagement, education, and capacity building to conserve the wildlife living within and around the Kinabatangan Wildlife Sanctuary.
 They involve the local community in every aspect of their program from hiring local people to monitor the native wildlife, manage the sanctuary, collect scientific data, and conduct anti-poaching patrols, to holding community meetings, offering environmental education classes, and awarding the community exclusive rights to develop ecotourism within the sanctuary, including a homestay program in the village.
 Since the program’s establishment, there has been a significant decline in the unsustainable use of forest resources and an increased understanding of the importance of protecting the rainforest and its wildlife.
 A program called the Wildlife Wardens gives eighteen highly trained local people the power to arrest poachers and illegal loggers, allowing them to have a hand in protecting the natural resources and wildlife they depend on.
 So far, the programs and opportunities Hutan-KOCP provide have been effective in engaging the local people in sustainable behavior, creating a sense of pride in the community, boosting the local economy, and has created 26,000 ha of protected forests in the area.

 CBC largely depends on the willingness of the local community or village to take responsibility to preserve and protect their natural resources.
 Successful CBC projects have two things in common: they work at a community scale, and the community has been properly prepared to manage the project or most aspects of it on their own.
 A community-based program is considered successful if there is a change in human behavior over time and the local communities show the ability to sustain the conservation project with little or no oversight from the NGOs.
 To be successful, NGOs must provide more than just information and awareness of sustainable practices; they must offer new skills and give communities the opportunity to practice new behaviors and take action themselves.

 Due to their charismatic nature and similarity to humans, orangutans have become the ambassador species for conservation in the battle against unsustainable palm oil and deforestation in Indonesia.
 Local communities have to be dedicated to protecting the only great ape living in Southeast Asia and work collaboratively with NGOs to ensure they are around for the future.
 Conserving biodiversity can only be achieved through changing human behavior, as humans are the main cause of biodiversity loss, to begin with.
 To change human behavior, understanding the needs and wants of the community is important.
-Tools and programs such as RSPO, education, alternative livelihoods, and creating a sense of pride in the communities are used by NGOs try and protect the last populations of orangutans in Indonesia.
+Tools and programs such as RSPO, education, alternative livelihoods, and creating a sense of pride in the communities are used by NGOs to try and protect the last populations of orangutans in Indonesia.

 Ancrenaz, M., Dabek, L., & O’Neil, S. (2007).
 The costs of exclusion: recognizing a role for local communities in biodiversity conservation.
 PLoS Biol, 5(11).